i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 New Tunnel Build Message
 --------------------------

-Implement and test the new Tunnel Build Message.
+Implement and test the new Tunnel Build Message as defined in proposal 157 [Prop157]_.
 Roll the support out in a release.
 Do additional testing, then enable it in the next release.